Les liens étroits entre douleurs neuropathiques et stress

 Neuropathic pain can be perceived in different ways.
 Abnormal, non-painful sensations may occur, such as tingling or numbness.
 These sensations correspond to a form of paresthesia or dysesthesia.

-The manifestation of neuropathic pain may be more pervasive in the case of neurological sensory deficits which induce painful areas and other failures depending on the location of the lesion (motor, cognitive deficits, etc.).
+The manifestation of neuropathic pain may be more invasive in the case of neurological sensory deficits that induce painful areas and other failures depending on the location of the lesion (motor deficits, cognitive deficits, etc.).

-Overall, neuropathic pain is felt by persistent pain (burns), or short, but repetitive (electrical pain, spasms, etc.).
+Overall, neuropathic pain is felt by persistent pain (burning), or short, but repetitive pain (electric pain, spasms, etc.).
 Unpleasant sensations, painful hypersensitivity to the slightest contact, and radiating pain.

 Stress is a phenomenon that results in an emotional and physical reaction that allows the body to react quickly to a disturbance in the environment.

-It manifests itself differently in each individual, but is mostly perceived as something unpleasant to wear.
+It manifests itself differently in each individual, but is mostly perceived as something unpleasant to bear.
 Stress is often experienced as painful.

-In a stressful situation, the body perceives a threat and tries to respond to it by activating the secretion of catecholamines through the sympathetic nervous system (adrenaline and noradrenaline) and neuroendocrine hormones (cortisol).
-This will cause an increase in heart rate, blood pressure and respiration.
+In a stressful situation, the body perceives a threat and tries to respond by activating the secretion of catecholamines through the sympathetic nervous system (adrenaline and noradrenaline) and neuroendocrine hormones (cortisol).
+This will induce an increase in heart rate, blood pressure and breathing.

-In the short term, this reaction is pro-inflammatory, cytokine production has indeed been observed when the body is under stress (molecules involved in the inflammation process).
-The secretion of all of these hormones allows the body to react quickly and effectively (at least in theory, it's the law of "fight or flight").
+In the short term, this reaction is pro-inflammatory, a production of cytokines has in fact been observed when the body is in a stressful situation (molecules involved in the inflammation process).
+The secretion of all these hormones allows the body to react quickly and effectively (at least in theory, it is the law of "fight or flight").

-The balance between the sympathetic and parasympathetic nervous systems
+The balance between the sympathetic and parasympathetic nervous system

-On the neurological level, there is a continuum between the functioning of the sympathetic system (fast and immediate action) and the parasympathetic system (allows the functioning of the body at rest, such as the beating of the heart or digestion).
+Neurologically, there is a continuum between the functioning of the sympathetic system (rapid and immediate action) and the parasympathetic system (enables the body to function at rest, such as the heartbeat or digestion).

-The sympathetic nervous system allows the body to be alert, vigilant and act quickly and efficiently.
-To do this, it allows the mobilization of energy via the body's glucose reserves (by activating the use of storage pathways or by degrading certain types of tissues).
+The sympathetic nervous system enables the body to be alert, vigilant and to act quickly and efficiently.
+To do this, it enables the mobilization of energy via the body's glucose reserves (by activating the use of storage pathways or by degrading certain types of tissues).

 The parasympathetic nervous system allows the body to function at rest.
 More specifically, it allows the body to recover at rest.
-That is to say, to replenish energy stocks, repair damaged tissues and ensure that immunity is maintained.
+That is, to replenish energy stores, repair damaged tissues and ensure the maintenance of immunity.

-These two systems must work in balance in the long term.
-If there is a discontinuity in this balance, the body cannot function optimally.
+These two systems must function in balance over the long term.
+If there is a discontinuity in this balance, the organism cannot function optimally.

 The effects of cortisol on the body

 Cortisol is a so-called catabolic hormone, produced by the adrenal glands.
-Throughout the day, this hormone helps maintain normal blood sugar levels in order to supply the brain and neuromuscular tissues with energy (more specifically glucose).
+Throughout the day, this hormone helps maintain normal blood sugar levels to ensure the brain and neuromuscular tissues are supplied with energy (more precisely glucose).

 The consequences of stress in humans

-In humans, stress -induced inflammation is implicated in diseases such as osteoporosis, rheumatoid arthritis, myopathy, fibromyalgia, chronic fatigue syndrome, chronic pelvic pain, joint dysfunction temporomandibular pain, chronic lower back pain, sciatica, etc. (4).
+In humans, stress -induced inflammation is implicated in diseases such as osteoporosis, rheumatoid arthritis, myopathy, fibromyalgia, chronic fatigue syndrome, chronic pelvic pain, temporomandibular joint dysfunction, chronic low back pain, sciatica, etc. (4).

-The visible symptoms of chronic stress will be linked to bone and muscle fatigue, depression, physical and mental pain, memory problems, acid-base dysregulation of the body (largely linked to oxidative stress, and which will increase the risk of injury), orthostatic hypotension and alteration of the ocular light reflex.
-Chronic stress therefore has repercussions in the form of multifactorial events contributing to a large number of inflammatory diseases and a depletion of the immune system.
+The visible symptoms of chronic stress will be related to bone and muscle fatigue, depression, physical and psychological pain, memory disorders, acid-base deregulation of the body (largely linked to oxidative stress, which will increase the risk of injury), orthostatic hypotension and an alteration of the ocular light reflex.
+Chronic stress therefore has repercussions in the form of multifactorial events contributing to many inflammatory diseases and exhaustion of the immune system.

 What is the link between neuropathic pain and stress?

-Acute pain can manifest as a spontaneous disturbance in the individual's environment.
-In this case, pain, by this definition, will therefore be perceived as an environmental stress.
-Stress is inevitable and necessary in the daily life of Man.
+Acute pain can be translated as a spontaneous disturbance of the individual's environment.
+In this case, pain, by this definition, will therefore be perceived as environmental stress.
+Stress is inevitable and necessary in human daily life.
 But when stress becomes chronic, a hormonal imbalance can be created.

 Research has highlighted a possible neuroendocrine alteration caused by cortisol.
 As explained earlier, cortisol is a hormone secreted during a stressful situation.
-If this stress is prolonged, or even chronic, cell resistance to cortisol may appear.
-There will be, what we call, cortisol depletion.
+If this stress is prolonged, even chronic, a resistance of cells to cortisol can appear.
+There will be, what is called, a depletion of cortisol.

-Neuropathic pain causes constant sensory overload of cells due to prolonged pain.
-Neuropathic pain can therefore be a vector of stress and vice versa, creating a veritable vicious circle that is difficult to get rid of.
+Neuropathic pain causes a constant sensory overload of cells due to prolonged pain.
+Neuropathic pain can therefore be a vector of stress and vice versa, creating a real vicious circle that is difficult to get rid of.
 Finally, we observe here the first link between neuropathic pain and stress.

 Who to consult for neuropathic pain?

 The most effective solution to get rid of neuropathic pain is to anticipate the onset of this pain.
-To do this, it is important to take anamnesis (medical history) and diagnose the patient early.
-This diagnosis must be made on the patient's medical history, a physical and neurological examination and any objective proof provided by electrophysiological procedures or cross-sectional imaging (CT, MRI).
+To do this, it is important to perform an anamnesis (medical history) and a diagnosis of the patient early.
+This diagnosis must be made on the basis of the patient's medical history, a physical and neurological examination and possible objective proof provided by electrophysiological or cross-sectional imaging procedures (CT, MRI).

-The history generally consists of the following questions: When did the pain appear?
+The anamnesis generally consists of the following questions: When did the pain appear?
 Where and when does the pain occur?
-How often, how intense and at what time of day?
-How do they express themselves?
-What accentuates or reduces these pains?
+How often, how intensely and at what time of day?
+How is it expressed?
+What increases or decreases this pain?
 Are there other symptoms that accompany this pain?
-How do they impact your quality of life (work, social, family)?
+How does it impact your quality of life (work, social, family)?

-Then, concerning the medical examination, the general physical state will be analyzed first, followed by the neurological examination.
-The neurological examination will include control of reflexes, general motor skills and sensitivity to pain, temperature, compression and contact.
-A measurement of the nerve conduction velocity by electroneurography can also be done in case of neuropathic pain.
-This diagnosis can be made by your attending physician.
-He will then refer you to a specialist depending on the origin of the neuropathic pain.
+Then, regarding the medical examination, the general physical condition will first be analyzed, followed by the neurological examination.
+The neurological examination will include monitoring reflexes, general motor skills and sensitivity to pain, temperature, compression and contact.
+A measurement of nerve conduction velocity by electroneurography can also be done in the case of neuropathic pain.
+This diagnosis can be made by your doctor.
+He will then be responsible for referring you to a specialist depending on the origin of the neuropathic pain.

 In most cases, he will refer you to a neurologist.
 But he can also refer you to an orthopedist if the pain comes from a musculoskeletal disease, to a nutritionist in the case of insulin-resistant diabetes, to an immunologist, a toxicologist or doctors specializing in infectious diseases.